GSA/ficam-federation/_plan/02_know-your-users.md

 >> * Reduce redundant issuance of credentials while requiring the lowest level of effort on the part of the user.

->> * Refer to guidance posted on the Federal Government’s Identity Management homepage for a current list of approved credentials.
+>> * Refer to guidance posted on the Federal Government’s [Identity Management](https://idmanagement.gov) website for a current list of approved credentials.

 > <i class="fa fa-check-square-o"></i> **Analyze User Population.** Analyze the target user population to determine what credentials are available or can easily be obtained.
 When analyzing the user population, consider the following: